 Copper and Testosterone Production

-It has multiple important functions in the human body, including: oxygen transportation, iron uptake facilitation, photosynthesis, etc. Copper deficiency is also associated with thyroid problems, impaired growth, osteoporosis, and with abnormal glucose and cholesterol metabolism.
+It has multiple important functions in the human body, including oxygen transportation, photosynthesis, etc. Copper deficiency is also associated with thyroid problems, impaired growth, osteoporosis, and abnormal glucose and cholesterol metabolism.

 But is copper deficiency actually a problem for most people?
 And is there any need for supplementation in the first place?